Loading NuWatt Energy...

 SREC was NJ's original solar incentive (market-traded certificates, volatile prices).
 SREC-II replaced it with more stability.
 ADI (Administratively Determined Incentive) is the current program that succeeded SREC-II.
 ADI uses fixed rates set by the BPU (not market-traded), pays quarterly for 15 years, and registration is automatic through your installer.
 Existing SREC/SREC-II enrollees retain their original terms.

 ADI pays you a fixed dollar amount per megawatt-hour (MWh) of solar electricity your system produces.
 Payments are made quarterly and continue for 15 years.
-For a typical 13 kW NJ system producing about 14,690 kWh/year, the current $85.00/MWh rate generates approximately $1,262/year in ADI income, totaling roughly $18,190 over 15 years.
+For a typical 13 kW NJ system producing about 14,690 kWh/year, the current $77.00/MWh rate generates approximately $1,131/year in ADI income, totaling roughly $16,386 over 15 years.
+Systems whose registration was received through July 26, 2026 are locked at the closed $85.00/MWh tier — about $1,249/year.

 ADI and net metering are separate programs that stack together.
 ADI pays you based on total kWh generated (production-based).
 Net metering gives you bill credits for excess electricity exported to the grid at 1:1 retail rate.
 You receive both simultaneously.
-A 13 kW system can earn ~$1,262/year in ADI plus ~$1,600-2,100/year in net metering savings — a combined value of ~$2,862-3,362/year.
+A 13 kW system registering today earns ~$1,131/year in ADI at the current $77.00/MWh rate, plus ~$1,600-2,100/year in net metering savings.

 This tracker is updated monthly.
 We monitor NJ BPU filings, rate announcements, and program capacity updates.
 Any BPU action will be reflected within 48 hours.
 Check the "Last Updated" date at the top of the page for the most recent review.